element-hq/element-x-android/screenshots/README.md

 ## Screenshots viewer

-The screenshots in German and French are getting generated on a regular basis, each time there is a sync with Localazy.
-You can open the page [index.html](./index.html) in a browser to see the screenshots in English, and their translations into French and German.
+The screenshots in German are getting generated on a regular basis, each time there is a sync with Localazy.
+You can open the page [index.html](./index.html) in a browser to see the screenshots in English, and their translations into German.

 ## Generate screenshots for other languages